ibm-cloud-docs/vmwaresolutions/uml/usage_meter-register.md

 1. Click **Licensing and metering > Usage Meters** from the left navigation panel.
 2. On the **Usage Meters** page, click **Register** on the upper right of the **Usage Meters** table.
 3. Enter the **Usage Meter ID#** value saved from the **Summary** page when you completed the Usage Meter configuration.
-4. Enter a name for your Usage Meter.
-Use the same name as the virtual machine (VM).
+4. Enter a custom name for your Usage Meter.
+It must meet the following requirements:

-   Only alphanumeric and hyphen (-) characters are allowed.
-The Usage Meter name must start with an alphabetic character and end with an alphanumeric character.
+   * Only alphanumeric and hyphen (-) characters are allowed.
+   * The Usage Meter custom name must start with an alphabetic character and end with an alphanumeric character.

+   It is recommended to use the same name as the virtual machine (VM).
-   {: important}
+   {: tip}

 5. Click **Register**.